justeattakeaway/httpclient-interception/README.md

 #### Request Interception

+##### Fluent API

-Below is a minimal example of intercepting a request to an HTTP API for a JSON resource to return a custom response:
+Below is a minimal example of intercepting a request to an HTTP API for a JSON resource to return a custom response using the fluent API:

 ```csharp
 // using JustEat.HttpClientInterception;